 Terms & Conditions

-The following terms and conditions set forth the responsibilities and obligations of the Charter Party (“you”) and form part of the contract entered into between you and Calgary Shuttles (the “Company”) in respect of the services being provided.
+The following Terms and Conditions set forth the responsibilities and obligations of the Charter Party (“you”) and form part of the contract entered into between you and Calgary Shuttles (the “Company”) in respect of the services being provided.
 Calgary Shuttles is a partnership between established transport providers, ensuring the highest standards of safety and service for every booking.

-Long Haul: Multiple charter days away from home base, requiring overnight accommodation for the driver.
+Long Haul: Multiple charter days away from home base requiring overnight accommodation for the driver.

-The Company’s Services and Operations
+1. The Company’s Services and Operations

 The Company provides passenger transportation services with qualified and properly licensed professional drivers.